wpferguson/global.hackathon/Teams/0x1A4/ABOUT.md

 **Bio:**

  I distinctly remember my first encounter with coding.
 In 6th grade, my teacher assigned a webpage to showcase the work we had created throughout the year.
 While we could just use a website builder, I was enticed by the raw power of creation I could achieve through coding; I remember borrowing stacks of books on HTML/CSS, and JavaScript to learn how to make cool animations and effects.
-While in hindsight it is just a simple website, really did change my life by exposing me coding.
+While in hindsight it was just a simple website, really did change my life by exposing me to coding.
 Since then, I've taken all the advanced CS courses I could take, from AP Computer Science to Artificial Intelligence.
 What isn't offered in class, I have strived to learn on my own.
 This hackathon is a perfect opportunity to develop my programming skills and apply them to real world challenges

 **Skills:**